 - Advocate for strategies that aim to reduce the health and economic burdens of skin cancer.

-30 years of commitment and partnerships with VicHealth, government, key partners and community agencies has seen huge changes in social norms and health including:
+Forty years of commitment and partnerships with VicHealth, government, key partners and community agencies has seen huge changes in sun protection related behaviours, social norms and health outcomes including:

 - A proven track record in preventing cancer and saving lives – it is estimated to have prevented more than 43,000 skin cancers and 1,400 deaths from the disease in Victoria between 1988 and 2011.

-- While melanoma incidence in Victoria continues to rise, there are now stabilising or falling incidence rates in men and women younger than 60 years, consistent with a positive effect of the SunSmart program on behaviour change.
+- While melanoma incidence in Victoria continues to rise, incidence rates in Victorians younger than 60 years are now stabilising or falling, consistent with the positive effect of the SunSmart program on behaviour change.

 - In contrast to the pre-SunSmart ‘baby boomers’, the number of basal and squamous cell carcinoma skin cancer treatments among those aged under 45 years is also decreasing relative to population growth.

-- Victoria was one of the first states in Australia to legislate solariums in 2008 and more recently, ban commercial solariums entirely.
+- Victoria was one of the first states in Australia to legislate solariums in 2008 and ban commercial solariums entirely in 2015.